 Were you injured on a cruise ship in Fort Lauderdale, FL?
 You could be entitled to a financial settlement to compensate for your medical bills, lost wages, pain and suffering, and more.
-An experienced Fort Lauderdale cruise ship accident lawyer at Hollander Law Firm, P.A. can help fight to protect your legal rights.
+An experienced Fort Lauderdale cruise ship accident lawyer at Hollander Law Firm Accident Injury Lawyers can help fight to protect your legal rights.

 Our lawyers have more than 28 years of experience standing up for accident victims in South Florida.
 We’ve won millions in settlements and verdicts for our clients.
 We’re ready to fight to maximize your financial recovery.